Social Media Handbook

 Vanderbilt has a presence on 11 social media platforms that reach over a quarter of a million people.
 Here you’ll find where we are, what we do, and why we do it.

 Our Facebook page has the largest following of any of our networks.
-Our best engagements come from content that contains compelling imagery, is time sensitive, and is truly reflective of our “voice.”
+Our best engagements come from content that contains compelling imagery or video, is time sensitive, and is truly reflective of our “voice.”
 Athletics, campus imagery, and timely research news stories are some of our most popular post topics.

 LinkedIn 85,000+ connections